weirdalsuperfan/nhk-pronunciation/README.md

 # nhk-pronunciation
 Anki2 Add-On to look-up the pronunciation of Japanese expressions.
+THIS VERSION ONLY WORKS WITH ANKI 2.0.

 Always back up your decks and test on a couple cards before bulk adding.